Tamalpais High School: Sexual abuse scandal

+The settlement included $11.5 million awarded to Alexander Harrison, who reported the abuse in 2006 but faced disbelief from peers and a mistrial in an earlier lawsuit against the district.
+His experience, along with those of other victims, highlighted systemic failures within the school district, where administrators allegedly ignored clear signs of misconduct.
+One victim testified that an administrator witnessed an assault but chose to make a joke instead of intervening.

 Awards and recognition

 Tamalpais High School was a recipient of the California Distinguished School Award in 1999, 2005, and 2009.
 The school has been ranked in the top five percent of American high schools since 2005, based on a system devised by Dave Matthews of the Washington Post and reported by Newsweek.
 Tam ranked the highest of all Marin County high schools each year, at 428 in 2005, 425 in 2006, 410 in 2007, and 979 in 2008.

 Notable alumni and students

 As part of its celebration of its 144th year, the San Francisco Chronicle ran a series in June 2009 listing 144 famous Bay Area high school alumni in a "roll call of fame".
-Tam alumni listed included Tupac Shakur, George Duke, Pat Paulsen, William L. Patterson, John Cipollina, Serge Levin and Courtney Thorne-Smith.
+Tam alumni listed included Tupac Shakur, George Duke, Pat Paulsen, William L. Patterson, John Cipollina, and Courtney Thorne-Smith.

 The people listed here graduated from or attended Tam.
 The year shown is the year of graduation for the class that they entered with, unless they are known to have graduated with or identify with a different class.